-The Bank has put in place strategies to meet the Financial Reporting Guidelines on Bank's Financial Statements ending December, 2018.
-This is a requirement as directed and published in the "Guide for Financial Publication for the Banks and BOG Licensed Institutions for all Financial Statements ending December, 2019.
+The Bank has put in place strategies to meet the Financial Reporting Guidelines on the Bank's Financial Statements ending December, 2023.
+This is a requirement as directed and published in the "Guide for Financial Publication for the Banks and BOG Licensed Institutions for all Financial Statements.